ralfkundel/P4STA/README.md

 * [Netronome NFP-SmartNICs](stamper_targets/netronome/README.md)

 # Installation
 P4STA needs to be run on Linux.
-Ubuntu 16.04/18.04 LTS is well tested but other version should work as well.
+For the management server Ubuntu 18.04 LTS is well tested but other versions should work as well (python3.6 (since Ubuntu 18.10) or newer is required).
+For all other servers any Ubuntu version should work.
 After cloning this repository on any server/machine (management server) in your testbed, ensure that:
 1. Every server (loadgen servers, P4-device, external host) requires ssh pub key from management-server to allow a password-free SSH-connection
 2. Execute the install script (./install.sh)